Getting Started with the React Native

 Run the backend application as described in the getting started document.

-React Native application does not trust the auto-generated .NET HTTPS certificate.
-You should use HTTP during the development.
+React Native application does not trust the auto-generated .NET HTTPS certificate, you should use the HTTP during development.

 Go to the